Knowledge Fusion via Bidirectional Information Aggregation: Experiments

 \subsection{Memory Usage}

-Memory footprint constitutes a critical deployment consideration for knowledge fusion systems.
-We evaluate GPU memory consumption across three methods under varying input triple counts, benchmarking against the base model's requirement ($32$ GB).
-The ZSL baseline maintains stable memory usage ($\sim 33$ GB) as it processes no triples, while ICL exhibits dramatic memory growth, expanding from $33$ GB (1 triple) to $78$ GB ($100$ triples).
+Memory footprint constitutes another critical deployment consideration for knowledge fusion systems.
+We evaluate GPU memory consumption across three methods under four datasets, benchmarking against the base model's requirement.
+The ZSL baseline maintains stable memory usage ($\sim 33$ GB for Llama3 (8B)) as it processes no triples, while ICL exhibits dramatic memory growth, requiring $78$ GB when feeding $100$ triples.
 The memory requirement of ICL will further escalate for token-dense triples (\eg $112^+$GB for $100$ verbose triples).
-This overhead stems largely from caching non-critical triple features, as analyzed in Section~\ref{sec:exp:efficiency}.
-However, our method addresses this by filtering triples through recalibrated input representations: by fixing the processed triple count at an optimal threshold, we achieve predictable memory consumption independent of total candidate volume.
-This stability enables deployment on resource-constrained edge devices, positioning our framework as a practical solution for memory-sensitive knowledge applications.
+This overhead stems largely from caching non-critical triple features and maintaining dense token-level interactions across all triples (as analyzed in Appendix~\ref{appendix:sec:dis}).
+However, our method addresses this by cutting off the unnecessary interactions between different triples, thereby dramatically reducing the memory requirement during attention computation.
+At the same time, this pruning also helps mitigate the negative influence of overly long triple sequences on model performance.
+This stability enables deployment on resource-constrained devices, positioning KGA as a practical solution for memory-sensitive knowledge applications.